 I then used my Black + Decker jigsaw and a downward facing blade.
 Note my Dad said the downward facing blade isn’t essential if you’re using masking tape, but I had them lying around from a previous job.

-TIPS FOR CUTTING THE INTERNAL MEASUREMENT LINE
+TIPS FOR CUTTING THE INTERNAL MEASUREMENT LINE TO FIT A KITCHEN SINK

 - When cutting along your pencil line, don’t cut dead on the pencil line, otherwise you could lose an extra mm or two.
 I much prefer cutting next to it as close to possible on the inside, furthest away from the very first pencil mark you made.